s3bc40/s3bc40.github.io/resume_EN.md

 About
 --------

 Computational bioinformatician with a passion for Data Science and Web application development.
-The environment, hiking, and video games are also my interests.
+Ecology, nature, hiking, programming, video games and dogs are my centers of interest.

 Experiences
 ----------